 And in that sense, one can really never have enough.

 Smart-sizing is making a conscious, motivated effort to down-size.
 It helps foster a simple and sustainable lifestyle.
-You can read more about it in Tammy Strobel’s You Can Buy Happiness (and It's Cheap): How One Woman Radically Simplified Her Life and How You Can Too.
+You can read more about it in You Can Buy Happiness (and It's Cheap): How One Woman Radically Simplified Her Life and How You Can Too.

 Even if you only do this a few times a month, you'll notice a huge difference.
-Batch baking and cooking streamlines family meal prep, effectively cutting down time during already busy mornings and evenings.
+Batch baking and cooking streamline family meal prep, effectively cutting downtime during already busy mornings and evenings.